 Women in Worcestershire with secondary breast cancer are benefiting from a specialist nurse who helps them through the complex journey of treatments and emotions.

-Lynne can often be involved from the first meeting when a woman is given the diagnosis of secondary breast cancer and says people react very differently.
+Sue can often be involved from the first meeting when a woman is given the diagnosis of secondary breast cancer and says people react very differently.

 “Patients are told very honestly that the cancer will never go away totally but there are treatments that can be offered to try and shrink or contain it and stop it spreading to other areas and improve symptoms so they are not getting any pain. “